ahdediu/maze_generation/read.md

-# Maze Generation Using Random Walk Algorithm
+# Maze Generation by Random Walks
 This document outlines a procedure to generate a maze using the random walk process.
 It is intended to document the code from generate_maze.py and also as a base for genMaze.tex.

 ## Formal Definition of a Maze